1nf1n1t3Sm4sh3r/mm-playtest/README.md

 Once the script is installed, head to [Shell Shockers](https://shellshock.io/) and start playing.
 The MegaMod will load automatically on game start.

 ### Step 4: Stay Updated
-The script is set to auto-update and will notify you if your version is outdated.
-However, you can also manually check for updates by visiting the [MegaMod Playtest GitHub repository](https://github.com/1nf1n1t3Sm4sh3r/mm-playtest).
+The script is set to auto-update and will tell you to install the latest update of The MegaMod if your version is outdated.

 ## Changelog
 <details>